Covid 19 coronavirus: Horrifying figures show why Australia is in lockdown

 Australians have been given an insight into how bad the coronavirus outbreak could have become if the Morrison Government had not acted.

-Prime Minister Scott Morrison revealed on Tuesday details of the early modelling his government used to inform its response.
+Prime Minister Scott Morrison revealed on Tuesday details of the early modelling his government used to manage its response.

-Mr Morrison stressed the "highly theoretical" modelling did not predict what would happen in Australia, but instead presented a "worst-case" scenario based on overseas data.
+Morrison stressed the "highly theoretical" modelling presented a "worst-case" scenario based on overseas data.

-"What is absolutely clear is that if we relaxed any of the current measures, that would turn into an explosive outbreak driven by community transmission and we would be in a very poor situation very quickly," University of Melbourne professor James McCaw said, The Age reported.
+"What is absolutely clear is that if we relaxed any of the current measures, that would turn into an explosive outbreak driven by community transmission and we would be in a very poor situation very quickly," the Age reported University of Melbourne professor James McCaw as saying.

 Measures Australia has put in place have already reduced infection rates to a much lower rate than predicted.

-Two papers were released on Tuesday, both done by The Doherty Institute, and neither have been subject to peer review yet.

-One of the papers looked at possible infections from overseas, and the other used modelling initially developed in preparation for a influenza pandemic to simulate impacts on Australia's health system.
+Non-peer reviewed papers by the Doherty Institute, looked at possible infections from overseas, and at modelling initially developed in preparation for a influenza pandemic to simulate impacts on Australia's health system.

-In particular it highlighted the pressure that would be put on Intensive Care Unit beds without the strict social distancing measures that have since been introduced.
+The latter highlighted the pressure on Intensive Care Unit beds without strict social distancing measures.

 Several scenarios were modelled, including an "incredibly unlikely" worst-case scenario where nothing was done to stop the spread of coronavirus in Australia.

-This would see 23 million people get infected all at once and would have completely overwhelmed the hospital system.
+Doing nothing would have resulted in 23 million people getting infected all at once and would have completely overwhelmed the hospital system.
 Only 15 per cent of people who needed ICU care would have been able to access a bed.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-Another scenario looked at whether Australia could have just stopped at isolating sick people and quarantining others likely to be infected.

-An estimated 67.5 per cent of Australians would have been infected with COVID-19 in this scenario, and only 30 per cent of those who needed ICU care would have been able to access this.
+Had Australia stopped at isolating sick people and quarantining others likely to be infected, an estimated 67.5 per cent of Australians would have been infected and only 30 per cent of those who needed ICU care would have been able to get it.

-With such a shortfall, even dramatically increasing the number of ICU beds would not have helped.

 The paper noted that if ICU beds were doubled, this would still only meet between 10 and 30 per cent of demand.
 Increasing bed numbers by five times would also fall short, covering between 20 and 40 per cent of demand.

-"Case isolation and contact quarantine alone will be insufficient to keep clinical requirements of COVID-19 cases within plausibly achievable expansion of health system capacity," the report says.
+"Case isolation and contact quarantine alone will be insufficient to keep clinical requirements of Covid-19 cases within plausibly achievable expansion of health system capacity," the report said.

-To ensure 100 per cent of those who need ICU care would have access to a bed, it suggested that social distancing restrictions would be required.
+To ensure 100 per cent of those who need ICU care would have access to a bed, social distancing restrictions would be required, it said.

-"Social distancing measures to suppress disease are required to save lives," the report said.

 "A combination of case-targeted and social measures will need to be applied over an extended period to reduce the rate of epidemic growth."